Message Delivery Reliability

 The Proto.Actor test suite relies on not losing messages in the local context (and for

-non-error condition tests also for remote deployment), meaning that we
+non-error condition tests also for remote spawning), meaning that we

 actually do apply the best effort to keep our tests stable.
 A local